linds-wmce/linds-wmce.github.io/.github/pull_request_template.md

 **Task URL:** _Link to Jira, ADO, Asana, etc. (or name your branch with the ticket ID for auto-linking)_

 **🌐 Preview Deployment:** _A bot will post preview and task links in a comment below when the PR is created_
+_💡 Tip: Use `$PREVIEW_URL` in this description and it will auto-update with the preview link!_

 ## 🧐 What Changed and Why?